jrm4/Eight-Five-Zero/README.md

 This is a modified template for exporting content from the amazing Zim program, designed to be responsive for viewing in all devices.
-Specifically, it is designed as "mobile-first," (dropping navigation to the bottom of the screen), and will only enable right-side navigation if the devices is of significant width and in landscape mode.
+Specifically, it is designed as "mobile-first," (dropping navigation to the bottom of the screen), and will only enable right-side navigation if the device is of significant width and in landscape mode.

+*Updated for 6.1

-You may see it at work at my personal site, http://jrm4.com.
+You may see the older (6.0 and below) version work at my personal site, http://jrm4.com.

 Many thanks to the creators of the original Zim (http://zim-wiki.org), literally the best program I've ever used.